lightstep/otel-launcher-node/RELEASING.md

 To make a release, do these steps

-1. Open a PR to update the CHANGELOG and then merge to master
+1. Open a PR to update the CHANGELOG and then merge to main
 1. Run `make release RELEASE_TYPE=major|minor|patch`

 `make release` does the following: